 If the employee is unable to return to their complete job duties for a short-term period, they can receive temporary partial disability benefits.
 When an employee’s injuries are so severe that they render the person unable to perform any work, they can receive full disability.
 If an employee dies due to their injury or as the result of hazards they were exposed to while on the job, the employee’s family could receive death benefits if they passed away within 300 weeks of the incident.

-It should be noted that while an employee cannot file a lawsuit against their employer for a worker’s compensation related claim, they can pursue civil action if a third party contributed to their injury.
-For instance, a vendor or contractor are considered third parties.
-A worker’s compensation lawyer in Montgomery could investigate the circumstances that led to someone’s injuries to determine whether third-party damages such as pain, suffering, and future lost earnings may be available.
+It should be noted that while an employee cannot file a lawsuit against their employer for a worker’s compensation related claim, they can pursue civil action if a third party contributed to their injury, such as a vendor or contractor.
+A worker’s compensation lawyer in the area could investigate the circumstances that led to someone’s injuries to determine whether non-economic damages such as pain, suffering, and future lost earnings may be available.

-Depending on the facts of your work place accident, there may be a possibility of having a third party case, in addition to your workers compensation case.
-A worker place injury lawyer can look at the accident and determine whether there is a viable case to bring if someone else is at fault for the accident and injury.
-An example such as a worker who is driving as part of their employment is involved in a car accident which is the fault of the other driver – this can be a viable third party case to recover for your injuries.
+Depending on the facts of your workplace accident, there may be a possibility of having a third-party case, in addition to your workers compensation case.
+A worksite injury lawyer can look at the accident and determine whether there is a viable case to bring if someone else is at fault for the accident.
+For example, if a worker who is driving as part of their employment is involved in a car accident which is the fault of the other driver, this can be a viable third-party case to recover for their injuries.

-A thorough investigation of the work accident and injury is needed in each case to determine if you may have a chance for more compensation.
-Our team can look into each and every facet of a work place incident to make sure your rights are well protected.
+A thorough investigation of the work accident and injury is needed in each case to determine if an employee has a chance for more compensation.
+Dedicated counsel can look into each and every facet of a workplace incident to make sure the worker’s rights are well protected.

 A Montgomery County Worker’s Compensation Attorney Could Help